BoeJaker/Docker-Workbench/README.md

 Environment:
 Description:
 Launch a ubuntu server or test ubuntu server code in a deterministic environment.
 <br>

 ## Clients

 Clients are containers configured to receive content, send requests to servers and use service containers.
 Each OS has a respective client container, these include windows, linux, mac, IOS and android operating systems.
 Multiple identical clients can be built to simulate real world networks and loads.
+Note:
+When a client is built it creates a shared app folder and downloads the latest version of the git repo specified in .env to the app folder.

 Each dockerfile contains commands to bootstrap its associated image and install a specified package from a CDN or from version control such as git, currently it is installed to /app.
 However some clients are pre configured for use as virtual machines using VNC.

+Clients are headless but you can run gui's by forwarding to the hosts X11 server (xming on windows)

 ### Windows
 Name: windows-client